charlscooper/charlscooper.github.io/README.md

 > “Clean code always looks like it was written by someone who cares.”

-And care I do, after all creating good software can alleviate problems many people and businesses face.
+Care I do, after all creating good software can alleviate problems faced by many people and businesses.

-I have a wide array of knowledge in different areas of code, of course my experience in each varies, however I've always found it both fun and easy to pickup new syntax / softwares or refine my knowledge so there's full confidence in myself to achieve results in any areas required for given problems.
-Either way I will list here some of main areas for clarification:
+I have a wide array of knowledge in different areas of code, of course my experience in each varies.
+However, I've always found it both fun and easy to pickup new syntax / softwares or refine my knowledge, so I have full confidence in myself to achieve results in any areas required for given problems. <br> Below I've listed some of my main areas for clarification:

 - Mobile Development (Android / IOS development, React Native)
 - Programming languages (Java, C#)